maribernardes/SimpleNeedleTracking/README.md

 4. Select the magnitude and phase image of the desired volume and select which slice to preform the algorithim on.

-5. Use the realtime to auto update the needle tip position from the selected node viewer. (exp branch)
+5. Use the realtime to auto update the needle tip position from the selected node viewer